abesto/pixi-kotlin/README.md

 Kotlin wrapper for Pixi.js

 Currently in "no, don't use it, I'm just playing around" state.
-There's just enough to run one example: the port of http://www.emanueleferonato.com/2014/02/26/complete-html5-concentration-game-made-with-pixi-js/.
+There's just enough to run a few examples: http://abesto.github.io/pixi-kotlin/

 ## Run the example